 Topic of the Talk: The Current and Future State of World Energy and Energy Management

 Abstract: The presentation will explore topics related to the current and future world energy consumption.
 Important topics that will be discussed relate to shifts in energy sources, the role of energy efficiency, and renewable energy trends in the energy market.
 Furthermore, the effects of how energy efficiency has played a role in reducing energy consumption in developed countries will be covered.
 The implementation of energy efficient measures could offset increases in energy demand into the future.
 The issue of how energy efficient measures can impact future global energy demands will be addressed.
 The presentation will also explore the current state of renewable energy along with trends and projections for the direction of renewable resources into the near future.
-Finally, the presentation will address in financial implications of the power market in its current state and address the economic factors associated with expected shifts in the global energy profile in the future.
+Finally, the presentation will address financial implications of the power market in its current state and address the economic factors associated with expected shifts in the global energy profile in the future.

-Dr. Gajjela Satyanarayana Reddy, – National University of Singapore
+Dr. Gajjela Satyanarayana Reddy – National University of Singapore

-Mr. Kapil (Krishna) Baidya – AGM, Tata Motors, Pune, India
+Mr. Kapil Krishna Baidya – AGM, Tata Motors, Pune, India

 Topic of the Talk: Industrial Automation for Safety, Risk Management and Reliability

 Abstract: With the Industrial Revolution in Europe and America during 17th and 18th Centuries the manufacturing was moved from home to factories.
-The demand for goods increased rapidly, so as size of the factories without considering the safety and the working environment; so the accidents in the factories increased at the pace of industrialization.
-It is the Industrial Automation with the use of Control Systems, Computers or Robots, and Information Technologies for handling different processes and machineries in the industry mitigated the need of volume production and the risk on human lives.
+The demand for goods increased rapidly, so as the size of the factories without considering the safety and the working environment; so the accidents in the factories increased at the pace of industrialization.
+It is the Industrial Automation with the use of Control Systems, Computers or Robots, and Information Technologies for handling different processes and machinery in the industry that mitigated the need of volume production and the risk on human lives.
 In true sense Industrial Automation is the second step beyond mechanization in the scope of industrialization.
 The advent of Industrial Automation increased the Quality and Flexibility of Manufacturing process there by reducing the production cost and consistent high quality products with minimal human intervention.
 With industrial automation the factories been able to work round the clock throughout the year without any break.
 Industrial automation made the production line safe for the employees by deploying robots to handle hazardous conditions.
 The main drawback to implement Industrial Automation is its high initial investment; also the cost of switching from a human production line to an automatic production line is very high.
 It also involves in training of employees to handle this new sophisticated equipment and that makes it further expensive.
 Industrial automation has recently found more and more acceptance from various industries because of its huge benefits, such as, increased productivity, quality and safety at low costs.

 Dr. Harold D’Costa – Intelligent Quotient Security System, India